rnbochsr/yr_of_the_jellyfish/README.md

 It seems there are 2 versions.
 Version #1 is asking for an account on Ubuntu and a user ID:password combo.
 I don't have any of that yet.
 Version #2 just runs on the local server without the Ubuntu account or id:password combo.
 I'll try that one.

-I started a local PHP HTTP server and sent the files to the target.
+I started a local Python HTTP server and sent the files to the target.
 Ran the file with Python and it ran!
 No errors, but I can't change users.
 More reading.

 As it turns out, stabilizing a shell does more than let you use tab-complete and arrow keys.
 It also allows certain commands to work like `su`.
 I didn't know that.
 I hadn't stabilized the shell properly before so even though the exploit ran, the `su` command was blocked.
 I'll try again and this time fully stabilize the shell.